-What's the Difference Between a Sitemap and a Wireframe?
+What's the Difference Between a Storyboard, Sitemap and a Wireframe?

 As marketers, half our job seems to be translating.
 We translate bullet pointed sales documents into elegant advertising pieces.
 We translate complex notes from our bosses into digestible quotes for media advisories.
 We translate media purchase reporting into simple to understand data.
 We even translate complicated RFP responses into dollars and cents budget line-items.

 So when the team you hired to build your new website is ready to go and has told you that they are creating a sitemap, storyboard and wireframes for your company to review, it’s natural you would be expected to translate that as well.

 A hidden truth to the marketing world is that sometimes we nod our heads and just say ok, assuming we’ll figure out what in the heck something means when we run across it again in the future.
 Reason being is that we have deadlines to meet and need to get our projects started ASAP in order to launch these new websites on time.

 A not-so-hidden truth is that a lot of industry terms have been bastardized and now have a different meaning depending on who you’re talking to.

 We thought it might be useful to break down the meanings of a storyboard, sitemap and wireframe in their truest form.
 Again, interpretations may vary, but if you’re working with a team who isn’t setting up shop in their parent’s basement and writing code on a ping-pong table, our definitions should help you navigate the process effectively so you can look like the hero...again.